InfiniteSmasher/The-MegaMod/README.md

       - __Shop__: shows # of items remaining to purchase / total items
         - __Limited Edition__: shows # of limited items remaining to purchase / total limited items
     - Clickable **Item Icons** for most of the custom item themes!
-      - Premium - switches to the shop tab of the shop
+      - Premium (matches your local currency) - switches to the shop tab of the shop
       - VIP - opens VIP popup
       - Bundle - switches to the shop tab of the shop
       - Merch - opens merch store